-Ok, Let's start with this: According to the backstory of this game, Dante's parents were killed by Mundus, and Dante had to grow up in a demon-controlled orphanage.
-Now, the Demons in this continuity are smarter than usual, as seen in their Masquerade, and yet, why they didn't killed the young Dante while they still had the chance?
+Ok, let's start with this: According to the backstory of this game, Dante's parents were killed by Mundus, and Dante had to grow up in a demon-controlled orphanage.
+Now, the Demons in this continuity are smarter than usual, as seen in their Masquerade, and yet, why didn't they kill the young Dante while they still had the chance?
 I mean, he was too young to fight back, likely powerless and directly in their clutches!
-They had his parents killed, why they let him live?!
+They had his parents killed, why did they let him live?!

 They had time to raise him, but not kill him?

-Its probably because they never had a demon/angel hybrid before. remember in the backstory they were fascinated by Dante as he was a "freak of nature" to them. so they probably want to study him to see what make him tick, of course they probably didn't expect him to be powerful enough to escape.
+It's probably because they never had a demon/angel hybrid before.
+Remember in the backstory, they were fascinated by Dante, as he was a "freak of nature" to them.
+So they probably wanted to study him to see what makes him tick; of course, they probably didn't expect him to be powerful enough to escape.

 This is pretty much confirmed by the very first teaser where Dante's chained up, beaten, and getting analyzed by demons behind a camera.
 They didn't kill him right away because they wanted to study him.

-In this case is because Osiris and Arbiter are sealed inside the magical portraits, and probably hidden to anyone but other Nephilim.
+In this case, it is because Osiris and Arbiter are sealed inside the magical portraits, and probably hidden to anyone but other Nephilim.
 As for Eryx and Aquila, you get them from bosses (Poison and Barbas).
 Which brings the question... why you obtain an angelic weapon from a demon?

-it's not said he gets it from Bob, just that it manifest after he beats Bob, possibly meaning it's a natural weapon his body formed.
+it's not said he gets it from Bob, just that it manifests after he beats Bob, possibly meaning it's a natural weapon his body formed.